Renaissance paintings of the Immaculate

 As the veneration of Mary grew, however, the church teaching slowly gained widespread acceptance.
 By the 19th century, it was Pius IX who finally declared that the Immaculate Conception was Catholic dogma and was to be firmly believed in as such.

 Stained glass depiction of Mary at the grotto

 in Lourdes: "I am the Immaculate Conception."

-A few years later, it was Bernadette of Lourdes who helped further define the doctrine when Mary was said to have miraculously appeared before her in 1858.
+A few years later, Bernadette of Lourdes helped further define the doctrine when Mary was said to have miraculously appeared before her in 1858.
 When Bernadette asked the lady her name, Our Lady of Lourdes replied, "I am the Immaculate Conception."

 Immaculate Conception -- and a modern misconception

-The Immaculate Conception more accurately refers to the conception of Mary in the womb of her own mother, St. Anne, who provided a "fit habitation" for the woman who was destined to become the mother of Christ and the new Eve.
+The Immaculate Conception rather more accurately refers to the conception of Mary in the womb of her own mother, St. Anne, who provided a "fit habitation" for the blessed soul who was destined to become the mother of Christ and the new Eve.

 How the Feast of the Immaculate Conception is celebrated around the world